edgarodriguez/site/content/post/Tableau-prep/index.md

 math: true
 title: Data cleaning with Tableau Prep
 subtitle: 'Data tools for Cleaning and Wrangling data'
-summary: 'Data visualization of intensive indicators of nexus WEFL'
+summary: 'Data tools for Cleaning and Wrangling data'

 ---